 3. Gathering Together All Bills

 Once a person has figured out which bills to pay automatically, they still might want to gather together all their regular bills in one place.
+(Organizing your bills can really help you see exactly where your money goes.)
 While individual bills are generally due at the same time each month, bills from different businesses or providers will have different due dates.

 With all the bills in one place, you can then enter the various billing accounts into your money management provider’s bill pay system.
 It could be useful to research each bill ahead of time, determining whether they’re delivered by snail mail, paperless emails, or both.